O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 ### What's the concept of Omni chain and how does it actually differentiate from a bridge/multi chain?

-I think a like a bridge is an example of like a multi chain application, right?
+I think of it like a bridge is an example of like a multi chain application, right?
 It works between two different chains.

 Omnichain, kind of means applications and daps that work across multiple chains simultaneously.
 Typically, with multi chain apps, the developer might be deploying the same application to multiple chains or similar application, it's almost like they're copy pasting from one place to the next.
 It's just a series of connected applications.